0Miquel/Pytorch-project-template/README.md

 ```
 Pytorch-project-template
 ├── requirements.txt            # all the dependencies needed
-│
 ├── src                         # source code of the project
-│   ├── datasets                # it contains the source code of
+│   ├── datasets
-│   ├── models                  # all the packages of the project
+│   ├── models
 │   └── ...
-│
-└── tools                       # scripts to run the experiments
+├── cfgs                        # folder with the configurations for the experiments
-    ├── train.py
-    ├── evaluate.py
-    ├── cfgs                    # configuration files
+│   ├── config.py               # check in config.py the default configuration
-    │   ├── config.yaml
 │   └── ...
-    └── outputs                 # output of the experiments
+├── data                        # folder with the datasets
-        └── ...
+│   └── ...
+├── evaluate.py                 # script to evaluate
+└── train.py                    # script to train

 ```
 The source code packages contain a template class to build your own models, datasets, etc.